Net zero mission

 We are committed to reaching net zero by 2040.
 Our decarbonisation roadmap, based on our 2019 carbon report, targets six emission hotspots: agriculture, processing raw materials, packaging, cooling, distribution and brewing.

 Our priority is reducing and avoiding carbon across all operations and our supply chain.
 We’ll only look to offset residual emissions after all reduction and avoidance mechanisms have been deployed.
 We commission regular greenhouse gas reports to gather data on our carbon emissions.

-We are official members of the newly formed Zero Carbon Forum, pledging our commitment to decarbonising our business for future generations.
-The Zero Carbon Forum is a non-profit organisation, empowering members to reach sustainability targets with more speed, efficiency, and profit as a united effort.
+We are one of the founding members of the Zero Carbon Forum, pledging our commitment to decarbonising our business for future generations.
+The Zero Carbon Forum is a non-profit organisation, empowering brewers and hospitality businesses to work together to reach sustainability targets with more speed and efficiency.

 Green CO₂ supply

 In 2021, we made the switch to a 100% renewable and sustainable CO₂ supply at both our production sites, in St Austell and Bath.
 CO₂ is a crucial component in the brewing and production process.
 Examples of its uses include the carbonation of our packaged beers, the purging of road tankers, and the pressurising of kegs.
 Our supply is sourced locally from green energy specialist, BioCarbonics Ltd, which generates green CO₂ - as a by-product for renewable energy production - from maize grown in the South West.
 The maize is broken down naturally via a process called anaerobic digestion, which produces the gas.

 As a business, we purchase 100% REGO backed electricity from the grid (Renewable Energy Guarantees of Origin).
 As a result of this, we have been able to declare zero scope 2 emissions since 2020.
 This reduced our carbon emissions by 11.2% in just four months.